johannhuang/Qia-Web-Browser-Libraries/README.md

 * import as ES modules, e.g., `import { QiaText } from 'qia-browser-libraries'`
 * import as HTML scripts, e.g., `<script src="qia-text.js"></script>` and `const QiaText = window.qia.Text`

+And there are several import entry points for each module.
+Take Qia.Audio as an example, the import entry points are as the following.

+* QiaAudio
+    * const QiaAudio = window.qia.Audio (srcipt[src="qia-audio.js"])
+    * import QiaAudio from 'qia-browser-libraries/qia-audio'
+    * import { QiaAudio } from 'qia-browser-libraries'
+* QiaAudioPlayer
+    * const QiaAudioPlayer = QiaAudio.AudioPlayer
+    * const QiaAudioPlayer = window.qia.AudioPlayer (srcipt[src="qia-audio-player.js"] / srcipt[src="qia-audio.js"])
+    * import QiaAudioPlayer from 'qia-browser-libraries/qia-audio-player'
+    * import { AudioPlayer as QiaAudioPlayer } from 'qia-browser-libraries/qia-audio'

 For details of the usage, please check the documentation (./api and ./guides) in the package.